Kinky Boots (musical): Other productions

+North America

 A North American tour began at the Smith Center for the Performing Arts in Las Vegas on September 4, 2014.
 The role of Lola was set to be played by Kyle Taylor Parker.
 Porter took a week off from the Broadway production to perform with the national tour when it visited his home town of Pittsburgh from August 4 through August 9, 2015, at the Benedum Center.
 The tour closed at The Kentucky Center in June 2017.